Csaroda and the Hungarian Reformation

 generation of politicians that led the 1848 revolution"; and also notes

-that he is "the only politician in Hungary to command genuine
+that he is "the only politician in Hungary Luxembourg

 "far right", is shorthand for "outside the post-war political